We partnered with individuals and businesses to come up with innovative ways to solve challenges we face as a central bank. Check out the results.

 More work is needed to understand how expert knowledge and document-level explanations improve the model.
 If successful, the algorithm could automatically categorize data for all employees, saving time and reducing error.
 It could have an important role in cyber security and safeguarding the Bank’s sensitive data.

 Household spending measures

 Household spending plays a key role in Canada’s economy.
-Policy measures that affect Canadian households, including interest rate decisions, are regularly introduced at both the national and regional levels.
-It’s important that we, as a central bank, understand how these measures influence household spending growth.
+Policy measures that affect Canadian households, including interest rate decisions, are regularly introduced at both the national and the regional level.
+It’s important that we, as a central bank, understand how these measures influence growth in household spending.

 Understanding fluctuations in economic activity is central to our day-to-day operations.
 The main problem we face is the slow speed at which traditional economic data are published.

 The PIVOT project gave me hands-on experience of the highs and lows of academic research through the meticulous development of the data and models of household consumption.PIVOT participant John Baker, a PhD candidate at the University of Waterloo